Valentine's Day-- The Why, The How, and is it a Religious Holiday?

 No ritual whippings with pieces of goat-leather, and no mama wolves, please.

 The words from the Song of Songs (Shir HaShirim, Chapter 6, verse 3a) written by King Solomon is a poem of love.
 The Hebrew translates into English, “I am my beloved’s and my beloved is mine.”
 This is a very popular phrase and a dedication of love between two people.
-It can often be heard recited as wedding vows, seen written on a ketubah, and found on jewelry such as this sterling silver pendant in Hebrew script.
+It can often be heard recited as wedding vows, seen written on a ketubah, and found on jewelry with Hebrew script.

 So, yea-- Valentine’s Day is our thing.